-You are likely to find a few different markings on the back (door) side of the hinges to indicate their positions on the car.
+You will most likely find a variety of different markings on the back (door) side of the hinges to indicate where they are located on the vehicle.

-With each hinge being made up of two parts, one numbering system was 1/2 for upper right, 3/4 for upper left, 5/6 for lower right and 7/8 for lower left.
+Because each hinge was made up of two components, one numbering scheme was 1/2 for upper right, 3/4 for upper left, 5/6 for lower right, and 7/8 for lower left.
+Another numbering system was 1/2 for upper right, 3/4 for upper left, 5/6 for lower right, and 7/8 for lower left.

-Another system numbered the hinges RU, LU, RL and LL for Right Upper, Left Upper, Right Lower and Left Lower.
+Another approach assigned the letters RU, LU, RL, and LL to the hinges, which stood for Right Upper, Left Upper, Right Lower, and Left Lower, respectively.

-A third numbering system was 18 = upper right, 19 = upper left, 20 = lower right and 21 = lower left.
+A third numbering scheme was as follows: 18 represented the upper right, 19 represented the upper left, 20 represented the lower right, and 21 represented the lower left.

 The latest version of the hinges now have LHT, (left hand top), LHB (left hand bottom), RHT, RHB.
 Please note- left hand is determined as you site in the car.

-The positioning of the various studs and bolts is not critical, but more one of ease of assembly.
-It is important, however, that the distance pieces (thick, tapered washers) are positioned correctly and that the hinges are in the right spots (as discussed above).
-Do take the time to make sure that threading in the hinge holes is deep enough to take the studs and bolts being used, and note that reproduction hinges and some nut/bolt/stud kits are now being issued with the holes and fasteners in metric.
+The placement of the various studs and bolts is not crucial, but more a matter of convenience during assembly.
+It is critical, however, that the distance pieces (thick, tapered washers) are appropriately positioned and that the hinges are installed in the proper locations (as discussed above).
+Remember to check that the threading in the hinge holes is deep enough to accommodate the studs and bolts being used, and keep in mind that some reproduction hinges and nut/bolt/stud kits are now being issued with the holes and fasteners measured in metric instead of imperial measurements.

 The original bolt/stud pattern was as follows: